BRdhanani/gutenberg-recent-posts/README.md

 This plugin adds a custom Gutenberg block named **recent posts** in the Gutenberg editor of your WordPress dashboard using which you can display recent posts including custom post types.

 ## Installation 🔧
-  1. Download the zip file from github.
+  1. Download the zip file from Github.
 Unzip the plugin.

   2. Navigate to the Plugins > Add new screen in your WordPress dashboard.